The 2019 PCA Convention

 The Paperweight Collectors Association, Inc. Board of Directors is pleased to announce that the 2019 convention will be held May 15-18, 2019 in Dearborn, Michigan.
 Our headquarters hotel will be The Henry, Autograph Collection, with a planned day trip to the Flint Institute of Arts, where PCA artists will conduct demonstrations in the museum's new hot glass studio.
 In addition to the demonstrations we will have the opportunity to view the museum's world class collection of paperweights.

-As further information becomes available (including the convention program, online registration, airport shuttles, and our usual special hotel conference rates), it will be posted in the Association's newsletter, on this website, and on the Association's Facebook page.
+As further information becomes available (including the convention program, online registration, airport shuttles, etc.), it will be posted in the Association's newsletter, on this page, and on the Association's Facebook page.

 Start planning now to attend the convention!

 Making a Hotel Reservation.
 Hotel reservations for the 2019 PCA Convention are now being accepted.
 Rooms at The Henry are available at the special convention rate of $145 per night, from May 10-22, 2019.
 The room rate includes complimentary internet, and self parking.
 Online reservations can be made by clicking here or by calling 1-888-709-8081.

 You can click any of the images below to enlarge.

 The Henry, Autograph Collection Hotel